Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Statistical analysis of projected energy in simple cases

-Here we discuss the improvement of statistical error of the mixed energy in simple cases when applying the reference wave function by a quantum algorithm.
-When the wave function generated by QMC $\ket{\psi_{QMC}}$ and the reference wave function $\ket{\xi}$ deviate from the ground state $\ket{\psi_g}$ by $\epsilon$ and $(1-F)$, the wave functions can be represented as
+Here, in the simple cases, we discuss the statistical error of the projected energy, which arises from preparing the trial wave function by a quantum algorithm.
+Let $\epsilon$ and $(1-F)$ denote the deviations of the wave function generated by QMC $\ket{\psi_\mathrm{QMC}}$ and the trial wave function $\ket{\xi}$ from the ground state $\ket{\psi_g}$, the wave functions can be represented as

 and